mtsoares/kubernetes-lab/Lab05/README.md

 demoapp uses the following environment variables for configuration:

-DATABASE_SERVER: mysql database server name already provided by the instructo
+* DATABASE_SERVER: mysql database server name already provided by the instructor on Lab 02
-DATABASE_USERNAME: demoappuser
+* DATABASE_USERNAME: demoappuser
-DATABASE_PASSWORD: securepassword
+* DATABASE_PASSWORD: securepassword
-DATABASE_NAME: demoappdb
+* DATABASE_NAME: demoappdb

 All 4 environment variables must be configured at the deployment on this lab.